-There's so much media hullabaloo and massive campaigns by the Australian government to spread the word.
-But almost half (45%) of Australians are still confused about sunscreen.
-Only 55% of Australians recognize that it's safe to use sunscreen every day.
+There's so much media hullabaloo and massive campaigns by the Australian government to spread the word, but almost half (45%) of Australians are still confused about different types of sunscreen.
+Only 55% of Australians recognise that it's safe to use sunscreen every day.

-Even Australians who use sunscreen every day are using it incorrectly.
+Even those who use sunscreen every day are using it incorrectly.
 Either not using enough sunscreen, not applying it to all the necessary spots, or forgetting to reapply.

 Mineral sunscreens are also called physical sunscreens, and that's because they act as a physical blocker against the sun and UV rays.
 They usually have zinc oxide or titanium dioxide or both, and they sit on top of the skin, blocking UV rays from touching or harming your skin.
 It's similar to using an umbrella or a piece of clothing as a physical UV shield.